ajroetker/nertz/README.md

 There is a lot to do on the server side still, making it safe, printing error messages, closing connections and better engineering stuff.

 __Server__
-- [ ] Game Begin Interaction
+- [x] Game Begin Interaction
 - [x] Game Over Interaction
 - [x] Quiting
 - [x] Accept clients and broadcast messages
 - [x] HTTP and Websocket Handlers
 - [ ] Handling Multiple Games
+- [x] Handling variable numbers of clients
-- [ ] Handling variable numbers of clients
+- [ ] Handling variable numbers of clients over 6
+- [ ] Handling clients quitting before they are ready
 - [ ] Database for Credentials/ High scores tracking

 __Client__
-- [ ] Display the Arena
+- [x] Display the Arena
 - [x] Display the Hand
-- [ ] Display the Messages
+- [x] Display the Messages
-- [ ] Client Nertz Code
+- [x] Client Nertz Code
-- [ ] Terminal display code (a nice implementation might resemble a [progress bar](http://www.darkcoding.net/software/pretty-command-line-console-output-on-unix-in-python-and-go-lang/ "A nice example of a GoLang progress bar")
+- [x] Terminal display code (a nice implementation might resemble a [progress bar](http://www.darkcoding.net/software/pretty-command-line-console-output-on-unix-in-python-and-go-lang/ "A nice example of a GoLang progress bar")
-- [ ] Credentials handling/Logging in
+- [x] Credentials handling/Logging in
 - [ ] Browser client which contacts Server
 - [ ] Browser display/Gui display